 The Tableau Mobile app supports local authentication by Tableau Server, or external authentication via Active Directory, SAML, or Kerberos.
 For details, see Authentication in the Tableau Server Help.
 In single sign-on environments, you’ll need to use SAML or Kerberos.
 If you’ve configured Tableau Server to use SAML, single sign-on works automatically in Tableau Mobile.
 If you use Kerberos, follow this configuration guide for iOS devices in the Tableau Knowledge Base.
 If your users commonly connect to Tableau Server via mobile web browsers or targeted apps you’ve developed in-house, you can also authenticate using trusted tickets.
 This approach can be helpful when you need to provide broad mobile access to a narrow set of views and dashboards embedded in HTML.

 For authorization, Tableau Server lets you logically organize content into separate sites and projects, each of which can have unique permissions.
 User and group settings let you specify which actions people can perform, and what content they can access—down to the level of individual workbooks and sheets.
 Tableau even respects permissions from external data sources, so users see only the data they’re allowed to see.
 For configuration steps, see Manage Permissions in the Tableau Server Help.

 For more details, see the related whitepaper, Tableau Server Security.

-When mobile users interact with content on Tableau Server or Tableau Online, the server processes your underlying business data, and the Tableau Mobile app renders it for display.
+When mobile users interact with content on Tableau Server or Tableau Cloud, the server processes your underlying business data, and the Tableau Mobile app renders it for display.
 To display content more quickly, the iOS version of Tableau Mobile securely caches the following content.
 (The Android app doesn’t cache this content, but we recommend encrypting the entire device.)

 This content is securely stored using iOS best practices.
 Snapshots and metadata are encrypted when devices are locked, and excluded from device backup processes.